Symfony tutorial for beginners

 file that you can use as a base template.

-Go to a root directory of the project and find a template
+Go to the root directory of the project and find a template

 folder.
 Create a new file called list.html.twig